 Works in Progress

-- Cruz, M.D., & Tavani, D. Income Distribution and Wealth Inequality in Post-liberalization China: A Classical Growth Model
+- Cruz, M.D., & Tavani, D. Income Distribution, Wealth Inequality, and Growth in Labor Abundant Economies: A Classical Model

 - Cruz, M.D. & Jha, C.K.: Financial Stability and FDI in Natural Resources

 - Cruz, M.D., & Sedai, A.K: Changes in Income Distribution in India: Contribution of its Main Determinants